danielserrao/kubernetes-learning/ingress/README.md

 Finally, access these addresses on you Windows host browser to make sure that is working.

 `minikube tunnel` may lack output with information about the IPs and ports to use for each ingress/service, but this is a bug that can be seen at https://github.com/kubernetes/minikube/issues/12899.

+## Limitations

+These configurations are only supporte on Kubernetes 1.19 or higher.
+See https://docs.konghq.com/kubernetes-ingress-controller/1.3.x/concepts/ingress-versions for more information.